MelSumner/MelSumner.github.io/_posts/2024-11-19-living-with-adhd.md

 For years, I felt like there was this persistent fog around my brain.
 If I could just try a little harder.
 If I could train my mind and focus a little more.
 I could do so much.
 I could be the best version of myself.
 If.
 The list was endless.
 Turns out, it wasn't me, it was my brain.
 I had ADHD, I just didn't know it yet.
 I've been on this journey for many years now, so maybe it's time to talk about it.
 Maybe my story will help someone a little bit.

 <!--more-->
+## The backstory

+I realize this first backstory part is like those recipe sites that tell you a story and then give you the recipe.
+If you are reading this and don't really care about how I figured out I had ADHD, then skip to the "How my life is now" part. (^_^)

 As a disabled military veteran with an honorable discharge, I have access to care from VA hospitals.
 They are understaffed and forever don't have enough budget, but they do try.
 My frustration was being consistently diagnosed with depression, when I knew I did not have depression.
 I had just experienced some _really_ bad things.
 But they insisted, and gave me medication.
 I thought that maybe I was just _unwilling_ to accept that the bad things that had happened to me had somehow created my depressed self, and that maybe I should listen to them.
 So I tried the medication and the therapy.
 The therapy helped a little bit, but it was still focused on _just how depressed_ I was.
 Thing is, I hated the medications.
 I hated what they did to me.
 They didn't manage my "depression" but turned me into a zombified version of myself.
 It almost felt like...I didn't exist anymore.
 My body did, but my persona did not, if that makes sense?
 It was really weird.